mgeorgebrown89/CS-Portfolio/CS 460/hw1/index.md

 #### Step 6: Blog Post
 this is so meta.
 #### Step 7: Print Grading Rubric with URL
 If you're reading this, I've succeed in printing the HW1 rubric and correctly copied down my URL!
-#### Step 8: Cheat Sheets
-Hmmm.